VentreTech/gatsby-starter-hero-blog/content/pages/1--about/index.md

 ---
 title: About
+menuTitle: About
 ---

-This is a demo site of the [HeroBlog](https://github.com/greglobinski/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) starter.
+This is a demo of how Gatsby can use SVG images to load quickly.

 ### Features: